-Activity Evidence that supports this approach Challenge number(s) addressed Increased guidance and information for disadvantaged parents - specific PP parent forums/meetings Parent and learner voice shows that often there is uncertainty amongst parents about what the allocation can be used for.
-Previous under and overspend exists which suggests added clarity would be beneficial.
-2 5 6 Targeted use of online booking system for all PEs to ensure all disadvantaged parents are contacted and 80% of disadvantaged parents attend each PE.
-Evidence suggests that one key barrier to disadvantaged outcomes is parental engagement with the school.
-Increased focus and targeted phone calls home will ensure that more disadvantaged parents attend vital PE events, or where they cannot, key information regarding their child is disseminated.
-1 3 4 Music lessons bursary Taken directly from the DfE's 'Importance of Music' report: "It is important that music education of high quality is available to as many of them as possible: it must not become the preserve of those children whose families can afford to pay for music tuition.
-While music touches the lives of all young people, the disadvantaged can benefit most" 5 7 Sports Camp in the summer of 2024.
-Possibility in other holidays of running an activity camp.
-Taken from UNICEF's 'Getting into the Game' report: "Participation in sport improves children's educational attainment and skills development including empowerment, leadership and self- 5

-Activity Evidence that supports this approach Challenge number(s) addressed esteem - contributing to their overall well-being and future prospects" Embedding principles of good practice set out in DfE's Improving School Attendance advice.
+Activity Evidence that supports this approach Challenge number(s) addressed disadvantaged parents attend each PE. targeted phone calls home will ensure that more disadvantaged parents attend vital PE events, or where they cannot, key information regarding their child is disseminated.
+Music lessons bursary Taken directly from the DfE's 'Importance of Music' report: "It is important that music education of high quality is available to as many of them as possible: it must not become the preserve of those children whose families can afford to pay for music tuition.
+While music touches the lives of all young people, the disadvantaged can benefit most" 5 7 Embedding principles of good practice set out in DfE's Improving School Attendance advice.
 Staff will get training and release time to develop and implement new procedures.
 Attendance/support officers will be appointed to improve attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
 2 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £185,856
+Total budgeted cost: £175,335